aelfrith92/rockPaperScissorsLizardSpock/README.md

   * behaviour: any sign in the array wins over the sign next to the one picked OR the one +3 positions in the same array.
 If the position falls outside the array, the count just goes back to the initial index.
   * for example, following the hypothetical array['R','P','S','L','S'], the computerPick[y] is Spock, the userPick[x] is Paper, the user wins because y = x+3;
   * the challenge: I have tried to re-create this behaviour in a few attempts and for the time being the priority is the submission.

+Last but not least, event listeners regarding touching behaviours.

 ### Design
 #### Colour Palette